Olamide Zaccheaus Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Recent Performances

-- In last week's game against the Jaguars, Zaccheaus was targeted two times and recorded one catch for five yards.
+- Against the Jaguars last week, Zaccheaus was targeted two times and totaled five yards on one reception.

-- Zaccheaus has added six grabs for 50 yards in his last three games.
-He was targeted 14 times and put up 16.7 receiving yards per game.
+- During his last three games, Zaccheaus has 50 receiving yards on six receptions (14 targets), averaging 16.7 yards per game.

 Zaccheaus' Atlanta Teammates